How to File a Complaint with Emirates (Step-by-Step Guide 2026)

 A paid service was not delivered

-Submit refund requests through the Emirates online refund portal.
+Submit requests via the Emirates online refund portal and include:

 Payment method